Say Hey (I Love You): Use in other media

+On April 15, 2009, Craig Ferguson did a lipsync of the song with his cast and puppets on "The Late Late Show With Craig Ferguson".
 The song appeared in the Showtime series Weeds for a flash mob in the season five premiere episode and during the opening credits of the 2010 film Valentine's Day.
 It also appeared in the 2010 films Ramona and Beezus and The Back-Up Plan and the 2011 films Bucky Larson: Born to Be a Star and Alvin and the Chipmunks: Chipwrecked.
 This song is featured in EA Sports video game 2010 FIFA World Cup South Africa.
 It was also featured in a 2010 advertisement for Corona Light beer, and in advertisements for The Oprah Winfrey Show's final season.
 Franti recorded a version with alternate lyrics in support of the San Francisco Giants in connection with their World Series appearance in 2010.
 The song is featured in the 2015 animated musical comedy Strange Magic.
 It is played in the sequel Beverly Hills Chihuahua 2.